thineeshamk/Machine-Learning-Based-Forecasting-of-Solar-Energy-Using-Weather-Data/README.md

-# Weather-Driven Solar Energy Forecasting
+# Machine Learning-Based Forecasting of Solar Energy Using Weather Data

 This is a machine learning project developed as part of a group research project for the BSc (Hons) in Data Science and Business Analytics at General Sir John Kotelawala Defence University.